-We are currently airing a summer series of our Let's Talk Outdoors Podcast.
-Each week, we will be releasing a new episode on our summer theme "Connecting To Place".
-Join hosts Derek Hyland, Heather Maurer, Michael Prebble and Leah Japp as we interview guests about environmental enjoyment and education!
+We are currently airing the third season of our Let's Talk Outdoors Podcast.
+Every two weeks, we will be releasing a new episode about outdoor education and enjoyment.
+Join hosts Derek Hyland, Rachel Mackenzie, Michael Prebble and Leah Japp as we interview guests about environmental enjoyment and education!
 Show notes for each episode will be available right here as they are released.

-If you have suggestions for topics we should explore in Season 3, how we should celebrate the outdoors in Saskatchewan or ideas for guests please contact us!
+If you have suggestions for topics we should explore in Seasons 3 and 4, how we should celebrate the outdoors in Saskatchewan or ideas for guests please contact us!